 Escape the CMB

-ASTROFEST 2019 saw the premier of the “Escape the Cosmic Microwave Background Maze”; an activity for communicating the complex astrophysical concept of random chance in an engaging manner.
+ASTROFEST saw the premiere of the “Escape the Cosmic Microwave Background Maze”; an activity for communicating the complex astrophysical concept of random chance in an engaging manner.
 This activity is best suited to children in upper primary or middle school.
 Resources and info here.

 Citizen Science from the comfort of your own home